Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Our Planet

-Narrated by veteran pure historian and world treasure David Attenborough, this fascinating series take viewers on a journey by completely different organic realms, from the deepest oceans and the wildebeest migrations in Africa to the wolves dwelling in Chernobyl’s forests.
+Narrated by veteran pure historian and international treasure David Attenborough, this fascinating series take viewers on a journey via completely different organic realms, from the deepest oceans and the wildebeest migrations in Africa to the wolves dwelling in Chernobyl’s forests.

 Watch on Netflix